brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 | | **Petrification Gaze**: Enchantment vs. Resolve, inflicts *incapacitated* bane. **Note**: Unlike the standard *incapacitated* bane, the basilisk’s gaze has a duration of resist ends (fail x 3 = permanent). |
 | | **Special**: At any point in combat, the basilisk can use its gaze attack against any character that is not averting its eyes.
 This attack is free and does not require the basilisk to spend an action.
 A combatant can not be targeted by a gaze more than once in any round.
 Characters who are averting their eyes incur the *blinded* bane. |

-The basilisk is a serpentine creature about 30’ in length.
-In combat, it strikes quickly, targeting slow, unarmored foes with its fang attacks, attempting to poison as many as possible.
-If anyone is affected by its gaze attack, the basilisk will ignore them in favor of more threatening foes.
-The the basilisk can use its mind dredge ability for free on one target each round, allowing it to read their minds if successful.
-It will use this ability to learn the party’s strategy and react accordingly.

-The basilisk is magically bound to the ziggurat, and it will not pursue enemies beyond the bottom step.

 ### Adjusting Difficulty

 For groups smaller than 5, the basilisk does not receive any boss